 Across the Spectrum

 Children with autism have difficulty with using gestures, play, attention, and conversation.
 They may exhibit repetitive behaviors and have severe temper tantrums.
 They may have trouble adapting to new or social situations and may be over-sensitive to sights and sounds.
-Children with autism may have related difficulties, such as seizures, anxiety, hyperactivity, obsessive behaviors, and sleep disturbances.
+Children with autism may have related difficulties, such as seizures, anxiety, hyperactivity, obsessive/compulsive behaviors, and sleep disturbances.

 The period of birth to 3 years old is a critical time in a child’s development.
 That’s why the early detection of autism is crucial to getting the child started on a pathway of treatment to address and improve difficulties.

 At The Valley Hospital’s Kireker Center for Child Development, we offer a multidisciplinary approach to diagnosing autism.
-During an intake interview, one of our licensed clinical social workers will complete a needs assessment and recommend the appropriate appointments with our developmental pediatrician, neurologists, audiologist, rehabilitation therapists, and any other specialists as needed.
-We start with a comprehensive questionnaire about the child, which is filled out by the parents, other caregivers, and teachers.
+During an intake interview, one of our social workers will complete a needs assessment and recommend the appropriate appointments with our developmental pediatrician, neurologists, audiologist, rehabilitation therapists, and any other specialists as needed.
+We start with a comprehensive questionnaires about the child, which is filled out by the parents, other caregivers, and teachers.
 At an initial evaluation, our professionals will see the child to determine the most appropriate diagnosis and to make recommendations for further evaluations, medical testing, and interventions.

 With proper intervention that is timely and intensive, a child with autism spectrum disorder can overcome a wide range of developmental, behavioral, and learning difficulties.
 Children at risk for cognitive, social, or emotional impairment can improve their quality of life.
 Intervention can lead to greater independence for the child and a more productive, fulfilling life within his/her family and community.